Arucles/js-calculator/README.md

 # js-calculator
+JS calculator project for The Odin Project foundations course.
-JS calculator project, using 2 numbers and one out of four operators.
+Input 2 numbers and one out of four operators then press the "=" button to get the result.
+Also with a "clear" button to start fresh.
+Has simple flexbox properties with css to make the UI somewhat pretty.